SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 {: .box-note}
 <span class="material-icons-outlined">info</span> **Note:** What is taught in each public Italian school, from infancy to upper secondary school, is expressed in the PTOF (*Piano Triennale dell'Offerta Formativa*, or Triennial Plan of the Educational Offer), which is a document where the school in question reports the strategy with which it aims to pursue educational and training goals based on its own resources, both human, professional, territorial or economic.
-In other words, in the PTOF are reported all the intentions, ideas and projects that a school proposes over three years, whether they are educational, organizational, curricular or extra-curricular.
+In other words, the PTOF reports all the intentions, ideas and projects that a school proposes over three years, whether they are educational, organizational, curricular or extra-curricular.

 [MIUR guidelines (🇮🇹)](https://www.miur.gov.it/web/guest/scuola-dell-infanzia)